Ordnance Factory Muradnagar: Demographics

-Population of children with age of 0-6 is 836 which is 11.05% of total population of Ordnance Factory Muradnagar (CT).
-In Ordnance Factory Muradnagar Census Town, Female Sex Ratio is of 879 against state average of 912.
-Moreover, Child Sex Ratio in Ordnance Factory Muradnagar is around 779 compared to Uttar Pradesh state average of 902.
-Literacy rate of Ordnance Factory Muradnagar city is 89.69% higher than state average of 67.68%.
-In Ordnance Factory Muradnagar, male literacy is around 94.75% while female literacy rate is 84.03%.
+The population of children aged 0-6 is 836 which is 11.05% of total population of Ordnance Factory Muradnagar (CT).
+In Ordnance Factory Muradnagar Census Town, the female sex ratio is 879 against state average of 912.
+Moreover, the child sex ratio in Ordnance Factory Muradnagar is around 779 compared to Uttar Pradesh state average of 902.
+The literacy rate of Ordnance Factory Muradnagar city is 89.69% higher than the state average of 67.68%.
+In Ordnance Factory Muradnagar, male literacy is around 94.75% while the female literacy rate is 84.03%.

 Ordnance Factory Muradnagar Census Town has total administration over 1,564 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.

 O.F.
 Estate, Muradnagar

 OFM is located in Muradnagar town, Ghaziabad district on Delhi – Meerut NH-58 and is 40 km from New Delhi Railway Station, Muradnagar Railway station is 100 meters from the Main Gate of the factory.
 The nearest Civil airport, Indira Gandhi International Airport, Delhi is about 60 km from the factory.

 This is the residential area for the families of Ordnance Factory employees.
 The Ordnance Factory Estate is lush green, clean and has a pollution-free environment.
 The estate has modern amenities, 24-hour electricity & water supply, and emergency medical services at the Ordnance Factory Hospital.
 There are 7 schools in the estate including one Kendriya Vidyalaya to provide education to the wards of the employees.

 The cricketer Suresh Raina, who is currently in the squad of the Indian Cricket Team was born and brought up on the Ordnance Factory estate, where his family stays.

 A water pipeline runs through this town and goes on to Delhi and NCR areas.